Modern Rapid Prototyping Techniques

 |June 16, 2014 - June 27, 2014||2||M-F 3:50-6:40P||Open||Paul Waltz||10495|

 Traditional casting processes can still be very useful tools, even in the modern age.
 Basic metallurgy is still a fundamental process in modern Engineering.
-We will be using a forced air furnace to melt bronze at over a 1000 degrees centigrade (around 1850 degrees Fahrenheit).
-Then, using specially formulated casting sand imprinted with the pattern we made using the rapid proto-typing equipment, we will cast a metal part containing the information we initially entered into the computer during the first part of the course.
+We will be using a forced air furnace to melt metal at over a 1000 degrees centigrade (around 1850 degrees Fahrenheit).
+Using the lost wax technique we will cast the patterns we initially created using the rapid proto-typing equipment during the first part of the course.

 As a result of taking this course, the student should expect to:

 2) Be able to create three dimensional models using CAD systems

 3) Translate file formats for articulation between different systems